Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ## Troubleshooting
 #### Check processes/containers are running
-From with the folder where the docker-compose.yml file is located run
+From within the folder where the docker-compose.yml file is located execute:
 ```
 docker-compose inspect
                               Name                                             Command                  State                           Ports